-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Bristol is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Bristol is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Bristol is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Bristol who work in office and administrative support (13.48%), sales jobs (11.17%), and management occupations (8.61%).
+There are especially a lot of people living in Bristol who work in office and administrative support (13.06%), sales jobs (10.01%), and management occupations (8.72%).

 Also of interest is that Bristol has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Bristol is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.55% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Bristol is somewhat higher than in the average US city of 21.84%: 26.53% of adults 25 and older in the city have at least a bachelor's degree.

 The most common language spoken in Bristol is English.
 Other important languages spoken here include Spanish and French.